Top 10 authentic West African food recipes

 General dining etiquette of Western Africa

-West African Dining Etiquette
+West African dining etiquette

 In West African food culture, the local people have communal eating habits.
 Instead of using knives and forks like in Western countries, or chopsticks like Asians, West Africans use their hands to eat.